RubenCarrionCastro/TensorCalculus-Collaboration/README.md

 - Organizing the material into a coherent pedagogical structure
 - Incorporating examples and clarifications to improve readability

-## 🔒 Repository status
-This repository is **private** until explicit permission for publication is confirmed by the supervising professor.

-No public distribution of the PDF or source files will be made without authorization.

-If permission is granted, the repository may be made public in accordance with co-authorship rights and academic transparency.

 ## ⚠️ Copyright Notice
 The content of this repository is protected under Spanish and international copyright law.